Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 Accustic Guitar Pick Up/Holder, Now on Customizer by thecharacterg is licensed under the GNU - GPL license.

-We're sure thecharacterg would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure thecharacterg would love to see what you've printed.
+Please document your print and share a Make with the community.